This is documentation for the next version of Loki. For the latest stable release, go to the latest version.

 An example of such queries would be looking for a trace ID on a whole cluster for the past 24 hours:

-Loki would download all the chunks for all the streams matching {cluster=”prod”} for the last 24 hours and iterate through each log line in the chunks checking if the string traceID=3c0e3dcd33e7 is present.
+for the last 24 hours and iterates through each log line in the chunks, checking if the structured metadata key traceID

 Warning